-The current members of the Audit Committee are Mr. Brown, who serves as chair, and Messrs.
-Duff, Manning and Whitaker, as well as Mr. Marino who serves ex officio.
+The current members of the Audit Committee are Mr. Whitaker, who serves as chair, and Messrs.
+Codey, Duff, and Manning, as well as Mr. Marino who serves ex officio.
 Our Board of Directors has determined that each current member of the Audit Committee is independent, as defined in the listing standards of the NYSE, is financially literate, and is an audit committee financial expert in accordance with the standards of the SEC.
 No director is eligible to serve on the Audit Committee if that director simultaneously serves on the audit committees of three or more other public companies.
-The Audit Committee held thirteen meetings in 2014, excluding actions by unanimous written consent.
-During 2014, the Audit Committee met privately with representatives of the independent auditor of Sealed Air, KPMG LLP, on four occasions, met privately with the Company's head of Internal Audit on four occasions, met privately with the Company's management on five occasions, and held three executive sessions with only non-employee directors in attendance.
+The Audit Committee held thirteen meetings in 2015, excluding actions by unanimous written consent.
+During 2015, the Audit Committee met privately with representatives of the independent auditors of Sealed Air, KPMG LLP (predecessor) and Ernst & Young LLP on five occasions, met privately with the Company's head of Internal Audit on four occasions, met privately with the Company's nanagement on four occasions, and held three executive sessions with only non-employee directors in attendance.